The Ritz (Manchester): Music at The Ritz

 On 4 October 1982, the Smiths played their first gig consisting of four songs, supporting Blue Rondo à la Turk.

 The venue also occasionally hosts events run by third-party entertainment brands such as Propaganda, GoGo, Voodoo and Erasmus Parties.
-It used to host nightclub event on Saturdays called Projekt.
+It used to host nightclub event on Saturdays called Lightboxx.

 In popular culture

 The Ritz featured as a brief location in the 1961 film A Taste of Honey.